ljhopkins2/broadcastify-archtk/docs/user-guide/building-the-archive.md

 # Building the Archive

-The `.build()` method builds archive entry data for the archive and populates it as a dictionary to the `BroadcastifyArchive.entries` attribute.
+The `.build()` method retrieves archive entry data for the archive and populates it as a dictionary to the `BroadcastifyArchive.entries` attribute.

 ```python
 build(start=None, end=None, days_back=None,